 Do you have a lot of cables carrying different signals running around?
 Then, a coaxial cable may be a better choice.

-Coaxial cables offer much higher transmission rates than that of Twisted pair cables.
+Coaxial cables offer much higher transmission rates than Twisted pair cables.
 Twisted pair cables can only transfer up to 1000 Mbps(1 Gbps).

-Twisted pair cable is extremely affordable.
-Coaxial cables are more expensive in comparison.
+Twisted pair cable is highly affordable, and coaxial cables are more expensive in comparison.
 It is because Coaxial cables offer more bandwidth and better protection.

-Alt – Check how easy it is to set up the networking cable.
+Alt – Check how easy it is to set up the networking cable.-Coaxial Cable Assemblies

 Are you looking to use the networking cable for a while?
-You need it to be sturdy then.
-Because of the thin physical structure, a twisted pair cable is easier to install.
-The installation process is quick and affordable.
+It would help if you had it to be sturdy then.
+Because of the thin physical structure, a twisted pair cable is easier to install, and the installation process is quick and affordable.

 Coaxial cables are difficult to install.
 The installation process is also expensive.